sigmaister/copy_CollapsOS/tools/cfspack/README.md

 The blob is spit to stdout.
 If there are subdirectories, they will be prefixes to the filenames under it.

-`cfspack` takes an optional second argument, a "fnmatch" pattern.
-If specified, only files patching the pattern will be included.
+`cfspack` takes optional -p pattern arguments.
+If specified, only files matching at least one of the patterns ("fnmatch" style") will be included.

 If path is a file, a CFS with a single file will be spit and its name will exclude the directory part of that filename.

+The chain being spitted is always ended with a "stop block" (a zero-allocation block that stops the CFS chain).
+You can call `cfspack` with no argument to get only a stop block.

 The program errors out if a file name is too long (> 26 bytes) or too big (> 0x10000 - 0x20 bytes).